publicclass/express-partials/README.md

 # ejs-locals

 Express 3.x `layout`, `partial` and `block` template functions for the EJS template engine.

-__NB:-__ This version (0.2.6) requires EJS 0.7.x because 0.8.x has an `include` function
-which conflicts with the `include` function here.
-I receommend updating to EJS 0.8.x and ejs-locals 1.0.
+Previously also offered `include` but you should use EJS 0.8.x's own method for that now.

 ## Installation